July 1, 2019, by The Ingenuity Lab

 Griselda Togobo started off by telling us it is an amazing time to be a woman -we have choices and freedoms that previous generations did not have.
 There were many examples of great careers advice from Griselda:

-- A no in life should be seen as a no forever, it is a no for now and you can work to try to turn it into a future yes
+- A no in life should not be seen as a no forever, it is a no for now and you can work to try to turn it into a future yes.

 - Taking a comfortable and safe route is unlikely to get you far, try for situations that make you feel uncomfortable and you might get somewhere special.